On this page

 - dominant purpose test (s26 PBR Act): you may claim or use public resources only where it is for the dominant purpose of conducting your parliamentary business

-- value for money (s27 PBR Act): all claims you make or expenses you incur must achieve value for money, taking into account your need to conduct parliamentary business
+- value for money (s27 PBR Act): all claims you make or expenses you incur must achieve value for money, taking into account the need to conduct your parliamentary business

-- conditions are met (s28 PBR Act): you may claim only when the conditions for claiming or incurring expenses in relation to public resources are met
+- conditions are met (s28 PBR Act): you may only make a claim or incur expenses when all conditions in relation to the public resources are met

 - personal responsibility and accountability (s25(2) PBR Act): you are personally responsible and accountable for your use of public resources